nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_2/Lesson_5/readme.md

 -  [Jupyter Notebooks](https://jupyter.org/) - A web application for creating and sharing computational documents.
 It offers a simple, streamlined, document-centric experience.
 -  [Jupyter Books](https://jupyterbook.org/en/stable/intro.html) - Build beautiful, publication-quality books and documents from computational content.
--  [Markdown](https://rmarkdown.rstudio.com/) - Produces documents that are fully reproducible.
+-  [R Markdown](https://rmarkdown.rstudio.com/) - Produces documents that are fully reproducible.
 Use a productive notebook interface to weave together narrative text and code to produce elegantly formatted output.
 -  [Binder](https://mybinder.org/) - Create custom computing environments that can be shared and used by many remote users.
 -  [Quarto](https://quarto.org/) - Combine Jupyter notebooks with flexible options to produce production quality output in a wide variety of formats.